reflectoring/reflectoring.github.io/_posts/2020-09-20-processing-files-using-java-8-streams.md

 src/main/resources/books/fiction
 ```

+#### Example 10

 So what if you need to list the regular files and not the directories?
-Here is an example.

-#### Example 10
+Let us see an example:

 ```java
 try (Stream<Path> paths = Files